Chapter 5:

 The car shot forward, barely keeping contact with the ground as it began to sink in the waterway!
 “Don’t lie!”

 “Sorry!
 I’m sorry!
 I do know them, I do, I do!
 Please don’t kill me!”
-Omar pleaded, his face twisted as he cried.
+Omar pleaded, twisting his face and crying.

 “Shut up!
 Next question…are they clients of yours?”